trearick/eColiWorld/README.md

 # eColiWorld
 A simulation of a world with food and randomly placed E. Coli bacteria that finds it.
+Read the code.